 Father and Son Day: Five doctors saw their sons graduate in medicine.
-They are, left to right: F. T. R. M.D.
+They are, left to right: F. T. Reid, M.D.
 '18 and F. T. Reid, jr.; George F. Skinner, M.D.
 '23 and G. B. Skinner; Edward S. Mills, B.Sc.
-M.D.
+'19, M.D.
 '22, M.Sc.
 '26 and John Mills; Saul J. Usher, B.A.
 '18, M.D.
-'21 and Robert Usher, Allan Greenword, M.D.
+'21 and Robert Usher, Allan Greenwood, M.D.
 '18 and F. A, H. Greenwood.
 Rochester, N.Y., inspires enthusiasm.
 Dr. MacLean is a leader in public health and welfare.
 Only a few months ago he received the highest award of the American Hospital Association for a program of regional co-operation instituted by twenty-five hospitals in and around Rochester.
 His eminence has been long recognized.
-He has held many high offices in his field, served on national and state committees, and has been often called as a consultant in administrative problems.
+He has held many high offices in his field, served on national and state committees, and has been often called as a consultant in administrative problems. trative problems.

 "We imagine it took a lot of persuading to bring him here.
 The report is that the city agreed to raise the Commissioner's salary from \$15,000.
 This should arouse no criticism.
 New York needs a top-notcher, nothing less than the best, to direct a department with twenty-six hospitals, 30,-000 employees and a tremendous expansion program.
 The job calls for great talent in leadership and administration, all of which the new Commissioner can be expected to supply in rich measure.
 Mayor Wagner has made an admirable appointment.
 We are delighted to welcome Dr. MacLean and feel confident that New York will very soon hear a lot of good news out of the Department of Hospitals".

-98th Birthday

-pr.
-William McClure B.A.
+98th Birthday Dr. William McClure B.A.
 '79, M.D.
 '84, (Hon.)
 LL.D.
 '36, celebrated his 98th birthday on April 9, 1954.
 We should like to add our congratulations to the many tributes of affection and respect which he received on this occasion.
 Dr. McClure lives quietly in Toronto in the home of his son, Dr. Bob McClure (who is so well-known to the younger generation for his past and present work in the medical missionary field) and an interviewer found him in good health and with a good memory.
 He talked for long of his experiences at the Montreal General Hospital, of which he was superintendent from 1885-1888.
+He had been a student under Osler and knew him well and all the